Easily find upgrades for your BMW!

 As you can see from the photo, they have a Google Assistant icon in the bottom right corner.
 So, when you click on them, Google Assistant will tell you about the latest news, weather situation or calendar events/reminders for a specific day.

 Among other new things, there is also a separate notification button where you can go and ask Google Assistant to read everything you have missed.

-Will BMW ever have Android Auto?
-We don’t know.
+Will BMW ever incorporate Android Auto into 2018 and older models?
+Highly unlikely.
 What we do know is that you don’t have to look for BMW iDrive hacks or wait for ages till the software makes its way to your favorite car.
 BimmerTech Android Auto MMI Prime is here to stay, and you can start enjoying it now.